sisby-folk/tinkerers-quilt/README.md

      - An unholy amount of quest descriptions - how to achieve the task, what the required items do, etc.
      - Meticulously symmetrical and categorized quest positioning.
 No really.
 Hours of it.
    - Tracking and removing mod feature-overlap.
 Also sorting out memorable keybindings, apparently.
- - Hyper-meticulous design nonsense - Mod suitability, playtesting, feature overlap, quest flow...
+ - Hyper-meticulous design nonsense - Curation (yes), playtesting, feature overlap, quest flow...
-   - This is still an endorsement, we swear.
+   - This is still an endorsement, promise.
    - There was a lot of notepad documents and messy organisation systems to get this done.
    - This project started in january 2021 as a skyrim-style "modding guide" for fabric.
 Not joking.
-- Pull Requests to other mods! (does that count?)
+- Pull Requests to other mods!
     - [Preserve Cursor Stack](https://github.com/Andrew6rant/InventoryTabs/pull/47) in Inventory Tabs
     - [Show RepairCost](https://github.com/Queerbric/Inspecio/pull/94) in Inspecio without F3+H for smithing.
- - Also reporting a lot of bugs and incompatibilities to mod developers.
+ - Reporting a tonne of bugs and incompatibilities to mod developers.
 And quilt developers.
      - That's an endorsement too.
      - Thanks everyone.

 ## Features from Mods

 All present minecraft modding is built on a decade of work from other people (and non-people, we don't discriminate).

 The rest of the cool stuff is just us bringing together the work of great modders in the community.
 Shoutouts are well-deserved here, so we're dropping links for all these major features.